PRQL/homebrew-prql/README.md

 # prql-homebrew

 This repository serves as a [Tap](https://docs.brew.sh/Taps) containing the formulae of [prql](https://github.com/prql/prql) and [prql-query](https://github.com/prql/prql-query).

 ## Installation

 ### prql-compiler

-Then, to install prql-compiler:
+To install prql-compiler:

     brew install prql/prql/prql-compiler

-A quick test to check everything went just fine:
+A test:

     echo "from employees | filter has_dog" | prql-compiler compile

 ### prql-query

 Then, to install prql-query

     brew install prql/prql/prql-query

-A quick test to check everything went just fine:
+A test:

     pq --help

-## Unistallation

-### prql-compiler

-First, uninstall prql-compiler:

-	brew unistall prql-compiler

-### prql-query

-Then, uninstall prql-query:

-	brew unistall prql-query

-### cleanup

-Lastly, a cleanup for remove old versions of formulae and kegs data:

-	brew cleanup